-Samsung Galaxy Note 8.0 purportedly spied out and about with rounded corners, physical home buttonAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Note 8.0 purportedly spied out and about with rounded corners, physical home buttonAlex Wagner - Editorial Director of News and Content

 The Samsung Galaxy Note 8.0 leaks and news continue this morning with a fresh batch of "in the wild" photos purportedly showing off the upcoming tablet.
 The shots, which were posted by Italian site DDay.it, show a white Samsung-branded slate with what looks to be an S Pen slot in one of the lower corners of its backside.
 We can also see a camera protruding from the slate's rear, and around front there's a second camera up near the top of the device.
 The bottom of this alleged Note 8.0's face features a physical home button that are flanked by capacitive menu and back buttons.